kubescape/regolibrary/README.md

     See struct of a [rule response](https://github.com/kubescape/opa-utils/blob/d654a601023efd8a102c5bd43a4b9115ebf692c4/reporthandling/datastructuresv1.go#L23)

-4. Add a test for new rule (and run it!), see how [here](/testrunner/README.md)
+4. Add a test for the new rule (and run it!), see how [here](/testrunner/README.md)
-5. Add filter.rego if needed - If exists, the filter is run by kubescape to calculate ‘all resources’ = the number of potential resources to fail.
-Affects the risk score.
+5. Add `filter.rego` if needed - If exists, the filter is run by Kubescape to calculate ‘all resources’ = the number of potential resources to fail.
+It affects the risk score.
 Needed in cases where rule asks for resources that are not potential to fail, eg- if a rule asks for pods and service accounts to see if they are connected but only fails the pods, we would create a filter rego that returns only pods.